Rename Signature Bridge after Sheila Dikshit: Congress urges Kejriwal

 Rename Signature Bridge after Sheila Dikshit: Congress urges Arvind Kejriwal

-New Delhi, July 30: The Congress's Delhi unit wrote to Chief Minister Arvind Kejriwal on Monday, saying the iconic Signature Bridge is Sheila Dikshit's gift to the city and it should be renamed after her.
+New Delhi, July 30: The Congress' Delhi unit wrote to Chief Minister Arvind Kejriwal on Monday, saying the iconic Signature Bridge is Sheila Dikshit's gift to the city and it should be renamed after her.

 Dikshit, a three-time chief minister of Delhi and a senior Congress leader, died on July 20.
 She was 81.